 Register for a VSP.COM Member Account and get instant access to your personal benefit information.
 Check out your coverage, find a doctor, see past visits and more.CREATE AN ACCOUNT

-With the holiday season just around the corner, chances are there’s a lucky kid or two on your shopping list.
-Of course you want what's most fun for them, but did you know that thousands of kids suffer from toy-related injuries each year?
+Between holidays and birthdays, chances are there’s a lucky kid or two on your shopping list.
+Of course you want to buy toys that are the most fun for them, but did you know that thousands of kids suffer from toy-related injuries each year?

-Making playtime fun and accident-free can be a challenge, so we’ve rounded up our top toy-shopping tips.
-Before you pass out those gifts, learn what risks to be wary of and find the perfect eye-safe toys for children of any age.
+Making playtime fun and accident-free can be a challenge, so we've rounded up our top toy-shopping tips.
+Learn what risks to be wary of and find the perfect eye-safe toys for children of any age.

-According to the Consumer Product Safety Commission, there were more than 235,000 toy-related injuries treated in U.S. emergency rooms in 2008 alone.
+According to the Consumer Product Safety Commission, there were more than 256,000 toy-related injuries treated in U.S. emergency rooms in 2013 alone.
 So what playtime perils pose the greatest threats?
-“The most common play-related eye injuries we see are due to projectile toys like BB guns or dart guns,” explains Amy Crissman Head, O.D., F.A.A.O., a VSP Doctor at Town & Country Eyecare in Novi, MI.
+“The most common play-related eye injuries we see are due to projectile toys like BB guns or dart guns,” explains Amy Crissman Head, OD, FAAO, a VSP Doctor at Town & Country Eyecare in Novi, MI.
 “Any toy with a projective component carries significant risk.”
 So what kinds of precautions can you take?

 Use discretion when it comes to play guns and other unpredictable gadgets and never buy a product that’s too advanced for a kiddo’s age.
 Keep small parts and sharp edges away from younger children, and if a must-have toy contains flying parts, purchase protective eyewear—the ultimate eye-safe accessory.